oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-36-contradicting-product-status-remediation-combination.md

       ]
 ```

-> For the product with product ID `CSAFPID-908070` a `vendo_fix` is given but the product was not affected at all.
+> For the product with product ID `CSAFPID-908070` a `vendor_fix` is given but the product was not affected at all.